 Current efforts to upskill employees through online courses may leave out those who need it most: workers without access to devices or internet at home, or who are uncomfortable navigating the world of online learning.
 And even the on-ramps to employment can be cut off, as the process job-seekers use to discover and apply for jobs moves online.

-In our increasingly tech-infused world, digital inequity exacerbates existing disparities and constrains the US economy.
+In our increasingly tech-infused world, digital inequity exacerbates existing disparities and challenges reskilling and recovery efforts.

 middle-skills jobs require digital skills…